Development environment

 The SDK can be downloaded from the LunarG website using the buttons at the bottom of the page.
 You don't have to create an account, but it will give you access to some additional documentation that may be useful to you.

 The SDK version for MacOS internally uses MoltenVK.
-There is no native support for Vulkan on MacOS, so what MoltenVK does is actually act as a layer that translates Vulkan API calls to Apple's Metal graphics framework.
+There is no native support for Vulkan on MacOS, so what MoltenVK does is act as a layer that translates Vulkan API calls to Apple's Metal graphics framework.
 With this you can take advantage of debugging and performance benefits of Apple's Metal framework.

 After downloading it, simply extract the contents to a folder of your choice.
 Inside the extracted folder, in the Applications folder you should have some executable files that will run a few demos using the SDK.
 Run the vkcube executable and you will see the following: